aamend/ml-registry/README.md

 + **As a** data scientist
 + **I want to** be informed whenever performance of my model degrade
 + **so that** I can retrain a new model and deploy via the above methodology

+Note that this also pave the way to *champion/challenger* model approach where 2 versions of a model would be running concurrently and monitored simultaneously.

 ## Backlog